Got a ‘Winning’ Strategic Portfolio? Use the 6 Characteristics to Find Out

 For leaders the nature and the goals of resource allocation and alignment are fundamentally different, as shown below.

-‘Bureaucratic’, ‘rigid’, and ‘slow’ – these are words that many executives use to describe with the annual budgeting process.
+‘Bureaucratic’, ‘rigid’, and ‘slow’ – these are words that many leaders use to describe with the annual budgeting process.
 Other words are ‘non-value adding’, ‘time-consuming’ and ‘political’.
-These point to the reality that: In many organizations, the Finance Department gets more out of the process than most executives.
+These point to the reality that: In many organizations, the Finance Department gets more out of the process than most leaders.

 Allocating resources is about the numbers, the spreadsheet and the forecast, while alignment is also about the strategy—about priorities, choices and scenarios.
 The requirement is to ‘shift the focus from financial precision to strategic success’1.

-To ensure resource alignment requires engaging executives in a strategic dialog.
+To ensure resource alignment requires engaging leaders in a strategic dialog.
 That is essential because Resource Alignment requires absolute clarity regarding business needs and priorities.
 It requires what we call ‘Disciplined Prioritization‘.

 Essential too is making the required trade-offs.
 Indeed, the greatest risk to alignment is not the absence of priorities, but their over-abundance.
 When a new business priority gets added to the list it is essential that another gets taken off.
 Making the required trade-offs is key because there are simply not enough resources to go around.

 Are people in your organization regularly heard complaining about resources?
-Well, 70% of executives say ‘yes’.
+Well, 70% of leaders say ‘yes'.

 However, is it a complex picture, closely tied up with: